hayeong0/hayeong0/README.md

 <h1 align="left">Hi 👋🏻,  I'm hayeong 👩🏻‍💻🍒</h1>

-I am an undergraduate student majoring in computer science at Handong Global University.
+🎓 B.S at Handong Global University
-I am interested in `deep learning`, `machine learning`, `computer vision` and `new technologies`.
+🤍 I'm interested in `deep learning`, `machine learning`, `computer vision` and `new technologies`.
-Rather than knowing roughly, I am trying to become a competent engineer who can directly implement and develop what I know.
+Rather than knowing roughly, I'm trying to become a competent engineer who can directly implement and develop what I know.
-I want to become an honest and competent professional who makes a positive impact through research and development.
+I wanna become an honest and competent professional who makes a positive impact through research and development.

 > Continuous learning is the minimum requirement for success in any field -Brain Tracy